shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 ## Scenario

-In preparation for deployment of SAP NetWeaver on Azure, with SQL Server as the database management system, Adatum Corporation wants to explore the process of implementing clustering on Azure VMs running Windows Server 2022.
+In preparation for the deployment of SAP NetWeaver on Azure, with SQL Server as the database management system, Adatum Corporation wants to explore the process of implementing clustering on Azure VMs running Windows Server 2022.

 ## Objectives